gscanlon21/notes/content/books/artofnvc/index.md

 +++

 # Nonviolent Communication
+Your feelings come from your own needs, expectations, and perceptions.
+Other people’s words and actions might trigger feelings in you, but they cannot cause those feelings.

 ## Observe Without Evaluation
 Separate observations from evaluations.
-Describe only what you can see or hear, i.e. things that can be captured in a video.
+Describe only what you can see or hear.
 Exclude your interpretations, analyses, or judgments.

 > I noticed that you are tapping your foot.

 > ~~Your foot is tapping off the beat of the music.~~

 ## Identify and Express How You Feel
-This is about identifying and expressing how you feel due to the observations.
-Be careful not to confuse your feelings with our thoughts or opinions.
+Identify and express how you feel due to the observations.
+Be careful not to confuse your feelings with your thoughts or opinions.

 > I feel annoyed.

 > ~~You're being annoying.~~

 ## Identify and Express the Underlying Needs
-Your feelings come from your own needs, expectations, and perceptions.
-Other people’s words and actions might trigger feelings in you, but they cannot cause those feelings.
-This component is about taking emotional responsibility (rather than blaming others for how you feel), and uncovering the underlying needs or values that lead to your feelings.
+Take emotional responsibility (rather than blaming others for how you feel), and identify the underlying needs or values that lead to your feelings.

 > I need peace and quiet to study.

 > ~~You're interrupting my peace and quiet.~~

 ## Make Requests to Meet Your Needs
-After expressing your observations, feelings and needs, you can now convey clear, specific requests that would satisfy your needs and enrich your life.
-This component is about making your requests effectively, including getting specific feedback about others’ thoughts/feelings in response to what you’ve just shared.
+Now convey clear, specific requests that would satisfy your needs.
+Listen to specific feedback about others’ thoughts/feelings in response to what you’ve just shared.

 > Can you please leave the room or stop tapping your foot?